 Reforming developmental and gateway mathematics education requires coordinated effort between two-year institutions, four-year institutions, policymakers and other key stakeholders.
 The Dana Center's New Mathways Project takes a state-level approach to improving student success and completion by addressing the policy and practice barriers across systems, while simultaneously equipping colleges for change.
 A mathematics task force supports faculty leadership, establishes the vision and generates the momentum to promote modern math pathways statewide.

-An October 2018 report, “Mathematics Pathways to Completion: Setting the Conditions for Statewide Reform in Higher Education,” details the Dana Center’s work to date and explores what state-level structures and policies could help states implement new mathways.
+An October 2018 report, “Mathematics Pathways to Completion: Setting the Conditions for Statewide Reform in Higher Education,” details much of the Dana Center’s work and explores what state-level structures and policies could help states implement new mathways.
 As a result of their effort on this project, Arkansas has been awarded additional funding from The Kresge Foundation to implement co-requisite courses and join Strong Start to Finish as the network’s first Associate Member.

 To share in-depth accounts of their work, the Dana Center now publishes a “Notes from the Field” series on their site.